aehrc/terraform-aws-serverless-beacon/README.md

     region = "REGION"
 }
 ```
-Please refer to [./examples](./examples) to find a minimal and a complete setup.
+Please refer to [./examples/minimum/](./examples/minimum/) or  [./examples/full](./examples/full) to find a minimal and a complete setup.
 ## Development

 All the layers needed for the program to run are in layers folder.
 To add a new layer for immediate use with additional configs, run the following commands.
 Once the decision to use the library is finalised update the `init.sh` script to automate the process.